floum/cooper/README.md

 As of now, Cooper only manages one item.

 ## Getting Started

-Cooper currently tracks the life of a single item.
 Cooper uses the `ENV['HOME']` environment variable to store data.
-This will change before v1.0.0

 Install cooper from the command prompt